Charn Mao Hern Kew Huang Keng 葱茅园九皇宫 2016

 Preparations For The Nine Emperor Gods Festival – Part 3: Spring Cleaning

-A week after the construction of the bridge, the temple members came together again to continue with the preparations for the Nine Emperor Gods Festival by conducting the “spring cleaning”.
+A week after the construction of the bridge, the temple members come together again to continue with the preparations for the Nine Emperor Gods Festival by conducting the “spring cleaning”.
 The main purpose of this “spring cleaning” is to ensure that the temple’s cleanliness is immaculate before the festival commences, as the concept of purity is central to the festival.
-Every part of the temple, including the inner chamber (内殿), have been dusted, swept, repaired, scrubbed and hosed down with soap and water.
-The more inaccessible areas were reached by younger and more agile members of the temple as seen in Figure 23.
+Every part of the temple, including the inner chamber (内殿), is repaired, dusted, swept, washed, scrubbed and hosed down with soap and water.
+The higher more inaccessible areas are reached by younger and more agile members of the temple as seen in Figure 23.

-Upon completion, the temple was adorned with banners, flags, and other items, most of which were coloured in yellow which signified the impending arrival of the Nine Emperor Gods.
+Upon completion, the temple is adorned with banners, flags, and other items, most of which were coloured in yellow which signifies the Nine Emperor Gods.
 While some members were putting up various decorative ornaments, other members were actively hoisting up a huge metal pole at the front of the temple.
 Affixed with a small shrub of bamboo leaves on the top, the metal pole held nine flags and nine yellow lamps, symbolising the Nine Emperor Gods.

 Although the “spring cleaning” lasted for the entire day, the temple members showed little signs of fatigue.
 Instead, they were brimming with excitement about the festival, with one member stating, “it is finally coming, huat ah”.